Lego Disney Princess: The Castle Quest: Plot

 Gaston has entrapped King Triton in a fish tank in a castle he is in and tries to possess his trident to make him ruler of land and oceans.
 Triton proposes a challenge securing him his freedom, to which Gaston asks who would challenge him.
 The Magic Mirror summons Snow White, Ariel, Tiana, Rapunzel, and Moana, for they are the only ones that could out-best him.
-At one point, Snow White, who is wielding an axe, remembered the Magic Mirror who apologized for what her stepmother, the Evil Queen, did to her.
-Snow White decides to spare the Magic Mirror.
 Ariel, shocked at the sight of her father demands his release and agrees to partake in Gaston's challenge, and the rest of the princesses follow suit.
 Gaston breaks the fish tank so that Triton slowly loses water.

 The princesses split up.
 Ariel and Moana set off to find the Magic Carpet while Snow White, Tiana and Rapunzel head to the Dark Forest to find the Sundrop Flower.
 Gaston brews a storm which is overpowered by Ariel and Moana's connections to the ocean and the two of them come across a pirate ship planning to steal the Magic Carpet.
 The other three princesses are chased by wolves that they befriend through Snow White's ability to talk to animals, including Flower the skunk.
 Ariel and Moana are confronted by the pirate ship's captain, Iago, who attempts to destroy them.
 His attempt is defeated by Moana, and the two of them get away on the Magic Carpet and return to the castle.

 The five reunite and head for the final challenge where they must navigate a maze.
 The maze feeds off the princesses' anxieties and doubt, and Ariel uses her singing to guide everyone out.
 Gaston attempts to use the challenge as a way of killing the princesses through Dragon Maleficent, but the princesses notice that her wing is damaged and help restore it.
 This leads to Dragon Maleficent letting the princesses best Gaston's challenge and she defeats Gaston while the princesses head back.

 The princesses return to the castle, devastated by the sight of a dehydrated Triton.
 Now confident through her new friends, Ariel grabs the trident and the five send him back to the ocean as Triton looks forward for Ariel to visit him.
 The princesses question the logistics of the castle.
 The Magic Mirror reveals to them that the castle is also made for them.
 The princesses move into the castle and each get their own rooms based on their respective identities.